lenushealth/docs/getting_started/reading_samples.md

 # Reading Samples

-Samples may be read by a Client acting on the owner of Samples behalf, or by a Client acting on behalf of an Agent of owners of Samples.
+Samples may be read by a Client acting on behalf of:

+1. the owner of Samples, or
+1. an Agent of the owners of Samples.

+The procedure for reading Samples the owner or an Agent differs only by the inclusion of an AgencyQueryToken.

 Reading Samples is a two-staged process:

-1. Perform a query, receiving metadata regarding the query results
+1. Perform a query, receiving metadata regarding the query results.
-1. Read query results
+1. Read query results.

 ## Performing a Query